istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 support for SPIRE.
 Thanks to the team at HP Enterprise for contributing this work!

 SPIRE enables the introduction of strongly attested identities through the use of a combination of different attestation mechanisms.
-SPIRE provides a variety of node and workload attestors out of the box for workloads running in Kubernetes, AWS, GCP, Azure, Docker, and, through a plugin oriented architecture, it also enables the use of custom attestors.
+It provides a variety of node and workload attestors out of the box for workloads running in Kubernetes, AWS, GCP, Azure, Docker, and, through a plugin oriented architecture, it also enables the use of custom attestors.
-SPIRE provides a pluggable integration with custom Key Management Systems, e.g. AWS KMS, for storing the CA private keys.
-SPIRE enables the integration with existing PKIs through the Upstream Certificate Authority plugin.
+The project has a pluggable integration with custom Key Management Systems for storing the CA private keys, and enables integration with existing PKIs through the Upstream Certificate Authority plugin.
 SPIRE implements SPIFFE Federation, enabling workloads to trust peers in a different trust domain, in a configurable and flexible way through the Federation API.